vaughany/moodle-courseawards/readme.md

 ## To Do

 * Currently the reports are available to Admins only.
 Moodle now differentiates between site reports and course reports, so a teacher-accessible course report is on the agenda for the next version.
+* Some of the larger language string references use underscores (`admin_error`) and others use dashes (`admin-error`).
+For less future headaches, this should be changed.
+Preference is underscores.
 * Logging of use of the admin reports was around in the 1.9 version, so I should probably add it back in again.
 For completeness' sake, if nothing else.

-Suggestions for features or submissions of non-en language packs are most welcome.
+Suggestions for features or submissions of non-en_uk language packs are most welcome.

 ## History